- Epic, Relaxed Camping On The Beach

 The crashing of the waves was hypnotic and the sea mist clinging to the cliff faces created a calming atmosphere.
 This is exactly where we wanted to call ‘home’ for a night after an exhilarating day exploring the Blue Mountains.

-With amazing beaches surrounded by apocalyptic like rocks in front of a cliff side backdrop and rock pools scattered in between, this is a paradise for landscape lovers, campers and ocean groovers.
+With amazing beaches surrounded by apocalyptic rocks in front of a cliff side backdrop and rock pools scattered in between, this is a paradise for landscape lovers, campers and ocean groovers.

 Essential Gear Required